 Fixed retainers (Bonded Wire)

-This wire should stay in forever.
+This wire should stay forever.
 The only exception is if your dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
 If this should occur, please have the wire removed, and replace it with a removable retainer.
 The removable retainer should then be worn as Dr. Patel prescribes.
 The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
-Please have this wire monitored by your dentist at your six-month check ups.
+Please have this wire monitored by your dentist at your six-month check-ups.